 Plus, you can see all customer actions taken directly from your GMB profile (i.e., pressing the call, email, or directions buttons).

-Sometimes managing GMB profiles is too time-consuming for business owners or marketing managers.
+Sometimes managing GMB or GBP profiles is too time-consuming for business owners or marketing managers.
 If you need help optimizing or even creating your GMB profile(s) for franchise SEO, it’s best to reach out to the experts.

 Feel free to contact us with any GMB profile questions.
 We’d be more than happy to help.
 Or, if you need more information first, learn more about 15 Easy Steps to Optimize a Google My Business Listing.